communityvirtualpowerplant/simpleDemandResponse/README.md

 # simpleDemandResponse

+Simple Demand Response is a

-A simple MQTT based implementation of a demand response system composed of behind-the-meter (BTM) batterys and smart switches.
+A simple MQTT based implementation of a demand response system composed of behind-the-meter (BTM) batteries and smart switches.

 There are 2 database files:
 * Participants